Travel With Children

 Moab, UT Mountain biking, rafting, petroglyphs and rock climbing make this a great destination for teens.

-San Diego, CA Bodyboard and explore tide pools on superb, laid-back beaches.
+San Diego, CA Boogie boarding and tide pools on superb, laid-back beaches.

-Great Sand Dunes National Park, CO An ankle-deep stream flows through giant sand dunes – younger kids will spend hours here.
+Great Sand Dunes National Park, CO An ankle-deep stream flowing through giant sand dunes – younger kids will spend hours here.

 Disneyland, CA It's the attention to detail that amazes most at Mickey Mouse's enchantingly imagined Disneyland, in the middle of Orange County.

 Legoland, CA Younger kids will get a kick out of the Lego-built statues and low-key rides scattered across this amusement park in Carlsbad.